Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Quantifying Clustering Quality

-\paragraph{Pakhira-Bandyopadhyay-Maulik Index} The Pakhira-Bandyopadhyay-Maulik Index (PBM) index \cite{Pakhira2004} is $\geq 0$ and evaluates how compact clusters are internally while maximising separation between clusters, with a preference for fewer total clusters.
-A higher index indicates better clustering quality.
-A cluster's $\cluster{\segmentedClustering[i]}$ compactness is measured by $e_C$ which is the sum of within-cluster distances, and defined as where $\correlationMatrix$ are the correlation matrices in the cluster $\cluster{\segmentedClustering[i]}$, $\clusterCentroid$ is its centroid, and $\clusterIndices\in\clustering$.
-The inter-cluster separation is measured by $D_C$ which is the maximum distance between any two cluster centroids in the segmented clustering, and define as To make the index comparable across different datasets $e_1$, the total distance between all correlation matrices $\correlationMatrix$ and the overall data centroid $\correlationMatrix[\timeseries]$ , serves as a normalisation factor and is defined as From this, the PBM index is defined as
+\paragraph{Pakhira-Bandyopadhyay-Maulik Index (PBM):} The PBM index assesses compactness and separation whilst favouring fewer clusters \cite{Pakhira2004}.
+It takes values in $[0, \infty)$; higher values indicate better quality.
+Compactness is measured by where $\clusterIndices\in\clustering$.
+The inter-cluster separation is measured by To make the ICVI comparable across different datasets it uses a normalisation factor PBM index is defined as